Applicants typically have many questions regarding law school. We have assembled a series of questions to assist you with your application process.

 Early notification is for anyone who completes their file, meaning the application and all supporting documentation is received, by January 15th.
 Priority is given to these files and students will receive a decision no later than February 15th.
 This decision is not binding and does not require an applicant to withdraw their applications from other schools.
 If they accept a seat, their deposit is due April 15th, the same as any applicant accepted after February 15th.

-For all other applications, the priority deadline is April1.
+For all other Entering Full-time JD applications, the deadline is April1.
+The deadline for Entering Weekend JD applications is July 1.

 Applicants who decide to complete their file by the early notification deadline will not have a greater probability of being admitted nor will applicants who want to complete their file after the deadline be at a disadvantage in the admissions process.
 The same standards and criteria will be used to evaluate all applicants, whether the application is completed early or not.
 The advantage to those applying early is the possibility of receiving a final decision much earlier in the process.